cisagov/manage.get.gov/docs/architecture/decisions/0026-django-waffle-library.md

 ## Context

-We release finished code twice a week allowing features to reach users fast.
-However, several upcoming features required a series of changes that would need to be done over a couple sprints and should not display to users until we are all done.
-Thus, if we followed our normal process, users would see half-finished features.
+We release finished code twice weekly, allowing features to reach users quickly.
+However, several upcoming features require a series of changes that will need to be done over a few sprints and should only be displayed to users once we are all done.
+Thus, users would see half-finished features if we followed our standard process.

 At the same time, some of these features should only be turned on for users upon request (and likely during user research).
-We would want a way for our CISA users to be able to turn this feature on and off for people without requiring a lengthy process or code changes.
+We would want a way for our CISA users to turn this feature on and off for people without requiring a lengthy process or code changes.

 This brought us to finding solutions that could fix one or both of these problems.

 ## Considered Options

 **Option 1:** Environment variables
-Environment variables would allow implementation over multiple sprints, by allowing us to set a true or false value to the given variable.
-When the varaible is on (true) the feature shows, otherwise it remains hidden.
-ANother benefit is that it is free and we already use environment variables for other things in our code.
+The environment allows developers to set a true or false value to the given variable, allowing implementation over multiple sprints when new features are encapsulated with this variable.
+The feature shows when the variable is on (true); otherwise, it remains hidden.
+Environment variables are also innate to Django, making them free to use; on top of that, we already use them for other things in our code.

-The down side, is that to see what the current setting is on a sandbox you would need to go to cloud.gov or use the cf cli to see the current settings.
-This is very technical, meaning only developers would really be able to see what features were set and we would be the only ones to adjust them.
-It would also be really easy to accidentally have the feature on or off without noticing.
-This also would not solve the problem of being able to turn features on and off easily for a given user group.
+The downside is that you would need to go to cloud.gov or use the cf CLI to see the current settings on a sandbox.
+This is very technical, meaning only developers would really be able to see what features were set, and we would be the only ones able to adjust them.
+It would also be easy to accidentally have the feature on or off without noticing.
+This also would not solve the problem of turning features on and off quickly for a given user group.
 **Option 2:** Feature branches
-Like environrment variables, using feature branches would be free and allow us to iterate on development of big features over multiple sprints.
+Like environment variables, using feature branches would be free and allow us to iterate on developing big features over multiple sprints.
 We would make a feature branch that developers working on that feature would push and pull from to iterate on.
 This quickly brings us to the downsides of this approach.

-WIth feature branches we do not solve the problem of being able to turn features on and off easily for a user group.
-More importantly, by working in a seperated branch for more than a sprint we easily run the risk of having out of sync migrations and merge conflicts that would slow down development time and cause frustration.
-Out of sync migrations can also cause technical issues on sandboxes as well, which further adds to development frustration.
+Using feature branches, we do not solve the problem of being able to turn features on and off quickly for a user group.
+More importantly, by working in a separate branch for more than a sprint, we easily risk having out-of-sync migrations and merge conflicts that would slow development time and cause frustration.
+Out-of-sync migrations can also cause technical issues on sandboxes, further contributing to development frustration.

 **Option 3:** Feature flags
-Feature flags are free, allow us to implement thigns over multiple sprints, and some libar
+Feature flags are free, allowing us to implement features over multiple sprints, and some libraries can apply features based on UserGroups while even more come with an interface for non-developers to control turning feature flags on and off.
+Going with this decision would also entail picking the correct library or product.

-Waffle feature flag libary

-**Option 3a:** Feature flags with waffle
+**Option 3a:** Feature flags with Waffle
-The Waffle feature flag library is a highly reccomended django libary for handling large features.
-It has clear documentation on how to turn on feature flags for user groups as this is one of the main problems it attempts to solve.
-It also provides Samples which can turn on flags for a certain percent of users and Switches which can be used to hollistically turn features on and off.
-The reviews from those who used it were highly favorable, some even mentioning how it beat out competitors like gargoyl.
-It's also comaptible with django admin, providing a quick way to add the view of the flags in django admin so any user with admin access can modify flags for their sandbox.
+The Waffle feature flag library is a highly recommended Django library for handling large features.
+It has clear documentation on turning on feature flags for user groups, which is one of the main problems it attempts to solve.
+It also provides "Samples" that can turn on flags for a certain percentage of users and "Switches" that can be used to turn features on and off holistically.
+The reviews from those who used it were highly favorable, some even mentioning how it beat out competitors like Gargoyl.
+It's also compatible with Django admin, providing a quick way to add the view of the flags in Django admin so any user with admin access can modify flags for their sandbox.

+The repo has had new releases every year since its the creation and looks to be well maintained, with many issues on the repo referring to new feature requests.

-**Option 3b:** Feature flags with gargoyl
+**Option 3b:** Feature flags with Gargoyl
-Another feature flag libary with django, but with more forks of the libary, less consitent maintanence and reviews saying it wasn't as easy to work with as waffle.
-The reviews and less robust documentation were immediatly huge cons to this as an option
+Gargoyl is another feature-flag library with Django, but it is no longer maintained, and reviews say it wasn't as easy to work with as Waffle.
+Using it would require forking the library, and many outstanding issues indicate bugs that need fixing.
+The mixed reviews from those who have done this and the less robust documentation were immediately huge cons to using this as an option.

-**Option 3c:** Paid feature flag system with github integration- LaunchDarkly LaunchDarkly is a Fedramp'd solution with excellent reviews for controlling feature flags straight from github to promote any team member to be in easy control of setting feature flags.
-However, the big con to this was that it would be a paid solution and would take time to procure thus slowing down our ability to start on these large features.
+**Option 3c:** Paid feature flag system with GitHub integration- LaunchDarkly LaunchDarkly is a Fedramped solution with excellent reviews for controlling feature flags straight from GitHub to promote any team member easily controlling feature flags.
+However, the big con to this was that it would be a paid solution and would take time to procure, thus slowing down our ability to start on these significant features.
+We shouldn't consider LaunchDarkly because taking time to procure it would negatively affect our timeline, even if the budget was eventually approved.

 ## Decision
+Option 3a, feature flags with the Django Waffle library

 ## Consequences
+We are now reliant on the Waffle library for feature flags.
+As with any library, we would need to fork it if it ever became non-maintained with critical bugs.
+This doesn't seem likely in the near future, but if it occurred, we could complete the forking and fix any bug within a sprint without drastically impacting our timeline.